 Development occurs efficiently and effectively in the region in a manner that reduces the potential risk implications to Council and the community.

 Not applicable.

-In the event that an appeal is made to the Planning & Environment court against Council's decision, the Council will incur additional costs in defending its position.
+- a) In the event that an appeal is made to the Planning & Environment court against Council's decision, the Council will incur additional costs in defending its position. - b) Infrastructure contributions to Council are applicable.